Prosecution of John Bolton

 2025 Criminal case in Maryland, U.S.

 On October 16, 2025, John Bolton, a former United States national security advisor, was indicted by a federal grand jury in Maryland on 18 charges related to the mishandling of classified documents.
 The indictment includes eight counts of unlawful transmission of national defense information and ten counts of unlawful retention of national defense information.
 The charges allege that Bolton used a personal email account and messaging application to transmit sensitive documents and retained classified materials at his Maryland residence and Washington, D.C., office.
 FBI agents executed search warrants in August 2025, seizing documents marked as classified.
 Through his attorney, Bolton has denied any wrongdoing.
+On June 26, 2026, Bolton pled guilty.

 Background

 In June 2020, John Bolton published The Room Where It Happened, a tell-all memoir describing his time as national security advisor in the first Trump administration from 2018 to 2019.
 Before publication, the National Security Council (NSC) conducted a prepublication review to check for classified information.
 While an NSC official informed Bolton that revisions had been completed, final approval was not issued before the book went to print.

 The Justice Department filed a civil lawsuit seeking to prevent the book’s release, arguing it contained classified information.
 Federal Judge Royce Lamberth denied granting an injunction to block publication, citing the distribution of advance copies, but noted that Bolton had proceeded without final authorization and may have "gambled with the national security of the United States".